keelback-code/wwww/README.md

 ### Technologies

 Languages used:

 Python 3

 HTML5

-CSS
+CSS3

 Javascript

 Frameworks, Libraries and Programs Used:

 Django/allauth - Python framework

-Bootstrap - CSS package
+Bootstrap 4

-AWS - for hosting the images
+Cloudinary - for hosting the images

 SQLite (default Django database)

-EmailJS/Django email - for sending the personalised/automated emails
+Django email - for sending the personalised/automated emails

 GitHub - for hosting the site

 Heroku - for the deployment of the site

 Gitpod - for editing the files

 ### Testing